-TSEEMO2 - Electrical and Electronic System and Laboratory - 4 credits Lecture 30 hrs/Laboratory 50 hrs

-This course details the operation, diagnosis and repair of the principal electrical and electronic systems in a motorcycle.
+TSEEMO2 - Electrical and Electronic System and Laboratory - 4 credits Lecture 30 hrs/Laboratory 50 hrs/Outside the Classroom Work 20 hrs This course details the operation, diagnosis and repair of the principal electrical and electronic systems in a motorcycle.
 It also includes systems such as: electronic ignition, computerized system and their respective laboratories.

-TELMO2-Lubrication and Cooling System and Laboratory -3 credits Lecture 20 hrs/Laboratory 40 hrs
+TELMO2 - Lubrication and Cooling System and Laboratory - 3 credits Lecture 20 hrs/Laboratory 40 hrs/Outside the Classroom Work 15 hrs